Welcome to the Dominican Republic! You will arrive in Santo Domingo and begin your journey.

 After breakfast at the hotel, head to your new home just outside of San Pedro de Macorís.
 Get familiarized with your surroundings and the history of the bateyes.
 These communities are home to sugarcane workers and their families, who have some of the lowest standards of living in the region.
 Sugar is one of the Dominican Republic’s main exports, and the country depends on its production to keep its economy healthy.
 Many of the field workers come from neighboring Haiti, and conditions are typically poor.
 Workers may be in the fields for up to 14 hours daily in the tropical heat.
 Some migrate for work; others stay in the Dominican Republic year-round or were even born here.
 Many lack citizenship and therefore quality education for their children.
 We have been working for years directly with a few small communities who open their arms to Rustic Pathways students like you to come work and help out where you can.

 Wake up to your first full day in the bateyes – the area itself is completely surrounded by sugar cane fields, and home to the communities you will be working with.
 Receive a formal introduction to the project and people you will be serving.
 After a delicious Dominican lunch head over to start your service projects in one of the batey communities.
-Service initiatives vary based on local needs, so you may help with construction or agricultural projects, English lessons, educational workshops, or designing activities for local children.
-Again all projects are designed around the immediate needs of the community and will vary week to week.
+Service initiatives vary based on local needs, so you may help with construction or agricultural projects, or designing activities for local children.
+Again all projects are designed around the immediate needs of the community and may vary week to week.
+Students will be contributing to the Monte Coca Batey Project, helping to build homes for those in Batey Monte Coca.

-After three days of invigorating service work, look forward to enjoying unwinding with a well-deserved day of fun!
+After three days of invigorating service work, look forward to unwinding with a well-deserved day of fun!
 Go to the beach to spend the morning swimming in the serene Caribbean waters and soaking in the sun.
-After a lunch on the beach, enjoy kayaking and zip lining outside the beach town of Bayahibe.
-Have a relaxing dinner back at The Base after your fun-filled day.
+After a lunch on the beach, go snorkeling near the coral reeds of the beach town of Bayahibe.
+Have a relaxing dinner at the beach before heading back to The Base after your fun-filled day.

 After two long days of camp, unwind with another day of fun at the beach!
 Spend your morning soaking in the sun and have lunch at the beach.
 In the evening, head back to the base and prepare for service the next day.